 What is a Credit Score?

 Your three-digit credit score is another significant factor for lenders when they’re determining your creditworthiness.
 In Canada, credit scores range from 300-900.
-According to TransUnion, a score of 650 or higher is what borrowers should ideally have to receive the best chances of approval for credit products, as well as more favorable interest rates to go with them.
+According to TransUnion, a score of 650 or higher is what borrowers should ideally have to receive the best chances of approval for credit products, as well as more favourable interest rates to go with them.
 The further your score is below 650, the more your chances of approval will decrease and the higher your interest rates will be.

 What is a Bad Credit Loan?